exercism/v3/docs/maintainers/style-guide.md

 #### 1. Using editor integration

-Prettier can be integrated with many [editors][prettier-editor], which works especially well if the editor supports automatic formatting on save.
+Prettier can be integrated with many [editors][prettier-editor].
+This works especially well if the editor supports automatic formatting on save.

 #### 2. Using a GitHub comment